top of page

 Research in neonatal care has led to remarkable advances in the care and lives of premature babies and their families.
 However, there are many more questions and more research to come.

+We urge researchers to involve parents in their research projects.
+From the inception through design, implementation and dissemination, parents can support your research with their valuable experience and unique knowledge.
 CPBF supports a large community of parents and caregivers who have had premature babies.
-If you are a researcher who values patient and family-centred research and are looking for parents to participate in your project, we can help.
+If you are a researcher who values patient and family- centred research and are looking for parents to participate in your project, we can help.

-Our database, managed by REDCap electronic data capture tools and supported by the University of Alberta, has been designed to connect researchers like yourselves with parents ready to get involved.
+Our parent database, managed by REDCap electronic data capture tools and supported by the University of Alberta, has been designed to connect researchers like yourselves with parents ready to get involved.

 How to get in touch: